 Be the Best You to Be the Best Grandparent

-Here’s a secret to be an amazing grandparent.
-Be the best you, to be the best grandparent.
+Here’s a secret to have an amazing life.
+Be the best you.

 The more you put into your relationship with yourself; the better relationship you’ll have with your grandchildren, or anyone else for that matter.